fluxcd/website/content/en/flux/flux-e2e.md

 user defines how Kustomize controller delivers workloads from sources.

 The Kustomize controller is responsible for validating manifests against the Kubernetes API, and managing access to permissions in a way that is safe for multi-tenant clusters through Kubernetes Service Account impersonation.
-The controller supports health assessment of deployed resources and dependency ordering, optionally enabled garbage collection or "pruning" of deleted resources from the cluster when they are removed from the source, and also notification of when cluster state changes – Kustomizations can also target and deliver resources onto a remote cluster, (which can, but does not necessarily also run its own local independent set of Flux controllers.)
+The controller supports health checking of deployed resources and dependency ordering, optionally enabled garbage collection or "pruning" of deleted resources from the cluster when they are removed from the source, and also notification of when cluster state changes – Kustomizations can also target and deliver resources onto a remote cluster, (which can, but does not necessarily also run its own local independent set of Flux controllers.)